How We Build and Maintain Our Blog

 How do you host this website?

-This website is hosted on Netlify now.
+This website is hosted on Netlify.
 Netlify is set to automatically deploy anything pushed to the main branch in the private repo.
 I have a staging branch and instance set up to test new features.
 Sometimes, when we’re updating a lot of articles using our CMS, we’ll make the changes there, then merge staging into the main branch and then deploy.

 Netlify compiles the site, as well.
 Because of this, there is flexibility to have custom Jekyll plugins and control the build process.
 This instance of Jekyll isn’t very complex.
 There are a few environment conditionals that handle things like the image hosting and whether or not to load Google Analytics.
 For production environments, the images are being pulled from Bunny.net.
 For development, the images are stored locally.